sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 In <d-cite key="baker2022deep,baker2018deep"></d-cite>, they propose to create *frankenstein* silhouettes by taking an object silhouette and horizontally flipping the upper part of the silhouette, while keeping aligned the boundaries of the silhouette.
-The underlying assumption is that the flip operation does not alter the parts.
+The underlying assumption is that the flip operation does not alter the parts themselves.
 They found that the recognition performance of ML models is largely unaffected by the flipping process, unlike adults.
-We notice that they mostly use animals in their study, such that the lower and upper part of the silhouette are well-distinct: the bottom part corresponds to legs and the top part often displays the shape of the face (ears etc.
+We notice that they mostly use animals in their study, such that the lower and upper part of the silhouette contain distinct parts: the bottom part corresponds to legs and the top part often displays the shape of the face (ears etc.
 ..).

 {% include figure.html path="assets/img/2025-04-28-visualprop/frankenstein.png"